-As a result of the environmental crackdown, Ford is continuing to develop a risk management strategy which includes information from internal databases, including supplier site location, and externally available data regarding water scarcity, pollution control, among others.
+As a result of the environmental crackdown, Ford is continuing to develop a risk management strategy which includes information from internal databases, including supplier site location, and externally available data regarding water scarcity and pollution control, among others.
 Our primary response to this risk is that we use the information from external databases, such as Aqueduct and Maplecroft to map the supplier water risk and identify 'hotspots'.
 Ford is a member of the Responsible Business Alliance (RBA) and environmental audits are conducted at selected supplier sites to review environmental compliance and mitigate risk involving water quality and stormwater control.
 Selected supplier sites are also requested to complete a sustainability self-assessment questionnaire.
 The results of the self-assessment questionnaire are one factor in determining whether an on-site audit should be performed at the supplier facility.
+In 2019, Ford launched a new streamlined version of the PACE program, called FastPACE, as a result of the environmental crackdown.
+FastPACE was offered to select suppliers in the Asia Pacific region (China, India and Thailand).
+Our intent via the FastPACE program is to teach suppliers about the water savings and water stewardship initiatives we have implemented at Ford.
+We also ask suppliers to report leading practices that they have implemented in their facilities.
+We provide technical guidance and feedback to these suppliers and ask them to collaborate with their suppliers to share leading practices throughout the supply chain.